zac7777/Entropy/Entropy/Sets/Weapons/Bows.md

 Two handed:
 ##### Actions

-*Draw:* 2 AP, this action costs 1 arrow of any to use
+*Draw:* 2 AP, this action costs 1 arrow of any type to use

 Proficiency requirement: 2